-Find out whether an estate will qualify for an extra tax-free amount (the additional threshold or residence nil rate band (RNRB)).
+Find out whether an estate will qualify for an extra tax-free amount (the residence nil rate band (RNRB)).

 To qualify, the person who died must have left their home, or a share of it, to their direct descendants.

 The estate may also qualify if the person downsized to a lower value property, or sold or gave away their home on or after 8 July 2015.